BonsaiDen/Atarashii/readme.markdown

 The code itself is written in *Python* and uses the corresponding *Python* bindings for the *GTK+* libraries.

 ## Installation
-To install Atarashii from source run "python make.py" to create the debian package, after that just install the package that was created.
+To install **Atarashii** from source run `python make.py` to create the debian package, after that just install the package that was created.

-Alternatively, you can check for a recent DEBIAN-Package at the downloads section at GitHub <http://github.com/BonsaiDen/Atarashii/downloads>.
+Alternatively, you can check for a recent DEBIAN-Package at the downloads section on GitHub (<http://github.com/BonsaiDen/Atarashii/downloads>)

 ### Notes
-> If you've downloaded the source you can start Atarashii without installing it by running "python debug.py".
+> If you've downloaded the source you can start **Atarashii** without installing it by running `python debug.py`
-> You may need to install "fakeroot" via the package manager in order to beable to create the package by yourself.
+> You may need to install `fakeroot` via the package manager in order to be able to create the package by yourself

 ## TODO
-- Add more translations
+- Add more translations(see Contributing)
 - Implement search view

 ## Contributing
-The source is available on GitHub <http://github.com/BonsaiDen/Atarashii>, to contribute to the project, fork it on GitHub and send a pull request.
+The source is available on GitHub (<http://github.com/BonsaiDen/Atarashii>), to contribute to the project, fork it on GitHub and send a pull request.
-Everyone is welcome to make improvements to Atarashii!
+Everyone is welcome to make improvements to **Atarashii**!

 ## License
 Copyright (c) 2010 Ivo Wetzel